2013 Infiniti G37 Interior

 - "Cabin assembly quality and most interior materials are on target for the class, with real aluminum or wood trim available." -- Consumer Guide (2012 sedan)

-The 2013 Infiniti G has leather and heated front seats as standard equipment, while rivals like the Mercedes-Benz C-Class and BMW 3-Series come standard with leatherette seats and offer leather seats as an optional feature.
-Some reviewers find that the front seats of the 2013 G37 are comfortable and supportive, however, others counter that other upscale midsize cars offer more spacious accommodations.
+The 2013 Infiniti G37 has leather upholstery and heated front seats as standard equipment, while rivals like the Mercedes-Benz C-Class and BMW 3-Series come standard with leatherette upholstery and offer leather as an optional feature.
+Some reviewers find that the front seats of the 2013 G37 are comfortable and supportive.
+However, others counter that rival upscale midsize cars offer more spacious accommodations.
 Their complaints extend to the back seat as well, especially in coupe and convertible models.
 Small kids may fit back there, but don’t expect to comfortably put an adult in the back seat.

 - "Most people should find the front seats comfortable and well-bolstered.
 The available sport-styled seats offer even more aggressive bolstering, though the seat bottoms may be a bit too snug for some drivers." -- Edmunds (coupe)